2000 Nobel Prize in Literature: Reactions

+In Britain, the choice of Gao Xingjian provoked mixed reactions.
+Michael Hockx, lecturer in modern Chinese literature at the London School of Oriental and African Studies said that Gao was a worthy recipient of the award: "He is extremely influential as an experimental theatre writer.
+He caused something of a revolution in Chinese drama - mixing the western influences of Brecht and the theatre of the absurd with conventional Chinese practices [...]
+He is writing in rich directions".
+But Bill Jenner, head of Chinese studies at Leeds University disagreed, saying: "He made a bit of a name about 15 years ago for very sub-Beckett kind of stuff.
+He was a leading name of a short-lived literary flowering, copying western experimental theatre.
+I wouldn't have thought anyone would have thought him a runner for the Nobel prize.
+He's a perfectly good writer - but, if you're looking for someone special, half a dozen British dramatists spring to mind as having a stronger claim."

 In France, Les Echos writer Annie Coppermann said that Gao Xingjian was awarded "To everyone's surprise. his own, and that of the observers, for whom the favorites seemed to be, this year, the Trinidadian of Indian origin VS Naipaul or the American writer Philip Roth", and stated that Gao Xiangjian is an author "who can certainly be presented as the 13th French winner" of the Nobel Prize in Literature, but, "above all, the first Chinese-speaking Nobel laureate in the history of the Nobel Prize."
 (Naipaul subsequently won the following year.)

 Nobel lecture

 On December 7, 2000, Gao Xingjian delivered his Nobel Lecture at the Swedish Academy in the Chinese language, the second in such language after Samuel C. C. Ting.
 His lecture was entitled The Case for Literature.

 Award ceremony speech

 At the award ceremony on 10 December 2000, professor Göran Malmqvist of the Swedish Academy spoke about Gao Xingjian's two novels Soul Mountain and One Man's Bible, saying that the former "stands out as one of the foremost works in twentieth-century Chinese literature" and the latter companion novel a work in which the author further "give his view on the meaning of human existence, the nature of literature, the conditions of authorship and, first and foremost, on the importance of remembering and of imagination for the author’s view of reality."
 On Gao Xingjian's work as a dramatist, Malmqvist said: "Gao Xingjian’s plays are characterized by originality, in no way diminished by the fact that he has been influenced both by modern Western and traditional Chinese currents.
 His greatness as a dramatist lies in the manner in which he has succeeded in enriching these fundamentally different elements and making them coalesce to something entirely new."